Sup2point0/Assort/~poetry/Nameless.md

 Frozen dry by tears.

 Words are pain.
-The kind that lurks until you’re dead
+The kind that grows in cold neglect
-For those who neglect to think ahead
+Within the heat of rage should we forget
 The consequences of our words
 of everlasting shame and hurt
 Words are not a game.